-There has been discussions in the global escape room communities (yes, they exist) about what the perfect escape room team would consist of or if it even exists.
+There have been discussions in the global escape room communities (yes, they exist) about what the perfect escape room team would consist of, or if it even exists.
 Our opinion is that it doesn't.
 However, we can theorize as to what it would consist of and why.
 To keep things simple, we're going to stick with a standard team size of four and play God with their personality traits and skill sets.

 Before we do that, we're going to make the assumption that even God wouldn't inject a single human with all of the necessary traits to be a single, perfect escapist.
 In fact, we're going to water it down and say that we get one quality and one major defining skill per person.
 Also nobody can have superhuman anything including knowledge.